DANGESUNNY20/Cybersecurity-Bash-Automation-Toolkit/README.md

 # 🛡️ Cybersecurity Bash Automation Toolkit

-A growing collection of **Bash-based automation scripts** designed for system monitoring, security checks, and penetration testing support[cite: 1, 2].
+A growing collection of **Bash-based automation scripts** focused on system monitoring, security checks, and penetration testing support.

-This repository showcases practical implementation of Linux commands, scripting logic, and cybersecurity-focused automation[cite: 1, 2].
+This repository demonstrates practical use of Linux commands, scripting logic, and real-world cybersecurity automation.

 ---

 ## 🚀 Project Overview

-This repository is continuously updated as I learn and implement new Bash scripting concepts[cite: 1, 2].
-Each script is built with a real-world use case in mind, focusing on **security, automation, and system administration tasks**[cite: 2].
+This project is continuously updated as I learn and implement new Bash scripting concepts.
+Each script is designed with a **real-world security or system administration use case**.

 ---